 Government funding can help individuals who are unable to obtain investment, mentoring or support to launch their business.

 The Start-Up Loan scheme is available if you’ve been trading for less than 12 months.
 The size of the loan is determined by the direction of your business plan.

-There are other regional funding opportunities for start-ups.
-These depend on your eligibility, which can be accessed by visiting www.gov.uk/business-finance-support.
+There are other regional funding opportunities for start-ups depending on your eligibility.
+They can be accessed by visiting www.gov.uk/business-finance-support .

-Contact a member of our team today to see how we can help with your business plan on either 0800 020 9542 or email us on email@example.com.
+We can help with your business plan, get in touch with a member of our team today on either 0800 020 9542 or email us on firstname.lastname@example.org.